Versions 1.0 and 1.1 of SDB don't describe interrupts. Lack of

 interrupt bus becomes non-trivial.
 To keep the code simple, one could

-easily imagine a small HDL component that takes an address register
+easily imagine a small HDL component that takes an address register and

 a generates a write upon request.